Types of Degrees International Business Majors Are Getting

 |General and Operations Managers||9.1%||$100,930|

-International business majors often go into careers where salaries can range from $103,000 to $200,000.
+International Business majors often go into careers where salaries can range from $103,330 to $200,140 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for International Business Major Jobs
+Amount of Education Required for Careers Related to International Business

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to international business have obtained the following education levels.

 |Some College Courses||8.5%|